Reshma2760/Big-Data-Notes/All Linux notes.md

 ping 8.8.8.8 - used to see the latency for the google server <br/>
 in windows <br/>
 ping 8.8.8.8 -t <br/>
+### CURRENT PATH
+use pwd command to know the current path
 ### task manager in linux

 ps -ef <br/>